 Areas of Expertise

 My research interests lie in the empirical exploration, from an economic perspective, of factors that affect individual and group participation in public programs, with a focus on environmental issues.
 This broad interest has taken two distinct paths, bridging the efficiency and cost-effectiveness paradigms in environmental economics.
-Much of my work has been directed toward developing improved measures of hypothetical and actual demand for public, environmental resources: with “hypothetical” corresponding to contingent valuation research and “actual” involving related experimental economic research on public good provision mechanisms.
-I have also established an active experimental economics and field research program on the design of incentive programs for reducing emissions from nonpoint and point sources.
-A frequent subject of my work is water quality, ranging from the non-market valuation of damages to ground and surface water resources, to the design and assessment of non-point source pollution incentive policies, to point-source emissions trading at the watershed level.
+Much of my work has been directed toward developing improved measures of hypothetical and actual demand for public, environmental resources: with “hypothetical” corresponding to contingent valuation research and “actual” involving related experimental laboratory and field research on public good provision mechanisms and revealed choices.
+I have also established an active research program on the design of incentive programs for reducing emissions from nonpoint and point sources.
+A frequent subject of my applied work is water resources, ranging from the non-market valuation of pollution damages to ground and surface water, to the design and assessment of non-point and point source water pollution incentive policies, to recreational fisheries.

 Ph.D., University of Wisconsin-Madison, 1993